garthvh/esp8266button/README.md

 ![Enclosure Assembly](http://garthvh.com/assets/img/esp8266/sparkfun_thing.jpg "Thing Enclosure") [Customized Project Enclosure - Thingiverse](http://www.thingiverse.com/thing:981124)

+## Software

 An IoT Button using an ESP8266 WiFI microcontroller, a push button and github actions.
-Posts to a github actions endpoint which updates a comment on an issue specific to each button.
+POSTS to a GitHub Actions Workflow dispatch event endpoint which updates a comment on an issue specific to each button.

+I originally built this project using the IFTTT maker channel sending text messages, then switched to updating a github issue once text messages were no longer free.
+Now that IFTTT itself is no longer free I wrote a third sketch using GitHub Actions.
+This makes for a simpler demo anyways as the only service involved is GitHub.
+You can see the ReadMe with instructions from the original IFTTT project [here](https://github.com/garthvh/esp8266button/wiki/Original-IFTTT-Readme)

-The github actions workflow is also in this repository and you can see the button presses on the issues i have created for each of my buttons.
+The github actions workflow YML file update-issue-comment.yml is also in this repository and you can see the button press comments on the issue i have created for my SparkFun Thing button.

 You will need the following settings in your arduino sketch: